 (c) The parent's, guardian's, or custodian's failure to be available for more frequent or longer visits.

-(5) The PCSA shall review the JFS 01500, "Family Risk Assessment Model, Part I: Family Risk Assessment Matrix" (rev. 1/2001) or the JFS 1413 "Comprehensive Assessment and Planning Model - I.S., Case Review" (rev. 7/2006) pursuant to rule 5101:2-38-09 of the Administrative Code, if applicable to assist in arriving at a decision to restrict the frequency, duration and location of visits or to determine the level of supervision needed during visits.
+(5) The PCSA shall review the JFS 1413 "Comprehensive Assessment and Planning Model - I.S., Case Review" (rev. 8/2010) pursuant to rule 5101:2-38-09 of the Administrative Code, if applicable to assist in arriving at a decision to guide the frequency, duration and location of visits or to determine the level of supervision needed during visits.

 (C) The PCSA or PCPA also shall ensure that the child has an opportunity for other forms of communication with his parent, guardian, or custodian on a regular basis.

-(D) In the child's best interest, the PCSA or PCPA shall make arrangements for visitation and communication with siblings and other family members or individuals integral to maintaining connections to visit or communicate with the child.
+(D) In the child's best interest, the PCSA or PCPA shall make arrangements for visitation and communication with siblings and significant others integral to maintaining connections with those individuals.
 The agency shall also make arrangements for visitations related to the maintenance and connection with Indian tribes pursuant to rule 5101:2-53-06 of the Administrative Code.

 (E) Withholding of visits shall never be used as a threat or form of discipline to the child or to control or punish the parent for failure to work with the agency or other community providers.

-(F) The PCSA's or PCPA's decision on each of the criteria identified in paragraph (B) of this rule and the need for visitation restrictions and supervision and the reason for the decision must be recorded in the case plan as required by rule 5101:2-39-08.1 or 5101:2-38-05 of the Administrative Code, if applicable for PCSAs and rules 5101:2-39-10 and 5101:2-39-11 of the Administrative Code.
+(F) The PCSA's or PCPA's decision on each of the criteria identified in paragraph (B) of this rule and the need for visitation restrictions and supervision and the reason for the decision must be recorded in the case plan as required by rule 5101:2-38-05 of the Administrative Code, if applicable for PCSAs and rules 5101:2-38-06 and 5101:2-38-07 of the Administrative Code, if applicable for PCPAs.

 Promulgated Under: 119.03